 Cloud Technologies Technical Certificate (30 credit hours)

 This technical certificate, or TC, is for the learner new to higher education or the field of technology in general or the career pivoter who is searching for a new role in their organization or who is interested in working in the tech ecosystem.
-If the learner wants to continue their learning journey, they can “stack” their technical certificate into the Cloud Associates degree.
+If the learner wants to continue their learning journey, they can “stack” their technical certificate into the Cloud Associate degree.
 The TC results in three industry certifications: CompTIA A+, Network+ and AWS Cloud Practitioner.

-The Cloud Associates of Applied Science, or AAS, provides the most comprehensive Cloud credential in the program.
+The Cloud Associate of Applied Science, or AAS, provides the most comprehensive Cloud credential in the program.
 Learners will take general education courses, such as public speaking and communication as well as exposure to cybersecurity, scripting and other tech electives that round out the Cloud education journey.
 This program is for all levels, from the first generation college student, the IT novice to the IT professional.
 Learners will graduate with five industry certifications: CompTia A+, Network+, Security+, AWS Cloud Practitioner, AWS Cloud Solution Architect.
 Learners will gain skills include: Networking, Windows Servers, Linux, Virtualization, VMware, Hyper-V, Troubleshooting, Project Management and more.

 Graduates of this program may directly enter the workforce and may also continue their studies at the bachelor degree level.
 The field of Cloud Technologies is quickly becoming increasingly important.
 Example careers of entry level positions include Server Support Technician, Network Server Support Analyst, Cloud Engineer, and Cloud Support Technician